 That does not happen in Canada.
 If you want to set up a legal entity in Canada, you have to set up a corporation, or you can do a limited partnership, but that doesn't really fit if it's just one person, right?
 It's a corporation, and here's the thing, the lowest tax income bracket for a corporation is twelve percent, from what I understand.
 Again, I'm not an accountant.
 That means you're being double taxes.
 If you're doing deals out of a legal entity in Canada, and in most cases you're doing a corporation, you have double taxation.
 You're getting taxed at the corporate level, and then whatever's left goes back to you personal, and you have to pay tax on that as well.
 Plus, Canada, buy in large, especially for their higher income earners, has a higher tax bracket as well.
 Canada has really high income taxes in comparison to the United States.

 What you can do here, one option is you can maybe get what's called a general liability insurance policy from an insurance agent.
-You still do your investing in Canada from a personal name, but you also have that liability protection with that insurance policy.
+You still do your investing in Canada real estate from a personal name, but you also have that liability protection with that insurance policy.
 That can play a role.
 Unfortunately, Canadians, you have the double taxation.
 You save money here, and you give it to the government there.
 There you go.

-Shockingly, outside of what I've just talked about, it's amazing how many techniques that I talk about in my videos that apply directly to Canada.
+Shockingly, outside of what I've just talked about, it's amazing how many techniques that I talk about in my videos that apply directly to Canada real estate.
 Like I said, subject to, the lease purchase flips, all those creative techniques, they all work and you can definitely do them.
 Definitely want to get your contract.
 If you get a contract from the United States that's from a real estate investor, definitely have a local attorney there in you province.
 Go through that document and make sure all the correct language is in there.
 Again, I brought up that example of a deed.
 In most of the contracts in the United States, we talk about how that the seller is going to provide a clear title and a warranty deed.
 Obviously, in Canada, you wouldn't put that in the language.

 Right there, I've summarized most of what plays a role in what we do in creative investing.
 Obviously, there are tremendous differences from other perspectives as well.
 One thing to keep in mind, in Canada there wasn't much of a real estate bubble bursting.
 Specifically, I'm thinking of Toronto when I'm talking about this.
 Toronto has just boomed.
 In fact, right now it's kind of like California, like San Francisco, or LA.
 Toronto, it's really high, really expensive real estate prices, because they, again, they didn't have the big run up in the real estate values, because they're very discipline in their lending practices, and then the borrowers were disciplined in what they bought.